Cobb Power Station: Government ownership

 The government took over the project in 1940.
 By that stage, a powerhouse building had been constructed that would accommodate four generating units.
 Further work was delayed by shortages of labour and materials during World War II, and the first power was not generated until June 1944.
 At that stage, there was no storage and the scheme operated as a run-of-river station.

 Storage was required to enable more reliable generation.
 The site of the dam for the scheme was found to be not suitable for a concrete dam, and over the period 1949 to 1954 an earth dam was built instead.
 The height of the dam above the foundation is 35 m and it has a crest length of 214 m.
 The dam was commissioned in 1954, and at the time, it was the largest dam of its type in New Zealand.
 The nominal elevation of the Cobb Reservoir above sea level is 808 m, making it the highest hydro storage lake in the country.

 Cobb was the main generating station supplying the Nelson and Tasman areas as an isolated electricity supply network until 1955, when a transmission line connection was made from Stoke to the rest of the South Island grid.

 Changes of ownership

 In 1997, as part of reforms of the energy sector, the New Zealand Government decided to sell eight small power stations including Cobb.
 The Cobb Power Station was sold to the Canadian company TransAlta in 1999.
 There was a change of ownership only a year later, when the Natural Gas Corporation (NGC) purchased TransAlta New Zealand.
 In 2003, there was a further change of ownership, when TrustPower purchased the power station from NGC.
 Trustpower restructured its business in 2022, and sold its retail energy business to Mercury Energy.
 The generation part of the business was rebranded as Manawa Energy and launched on 2 May 2022.
+Contact Energy subsequently acquired Manawa Energy in July 2025.